Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Introduction

 The nature of these results can be probed further by relaxing certain of the hypotheses.
 If we assume only non-negative sectional curvature, it was shown independently by Kleiner~\cite{K} and Searle and Yang~\cite{SY} that we add in, up to homeomorphism, only $\sph^2 \times \sph^2$ and $\cp^2 \# \pm \cp^2$.
 Galaz-Garc\'ia~\cite{GG}, Galaz-Garc\'ia and Kerin~\cite{GGK}, and~\cite{GW2} showed that this too can be improved to equivariant diffeomorphism.

 Alternatively, one can relax the assumption that the spaces are Riemannian manifolds.
 In~\cite{Y}, Yeroshkin considers the case of positively curved Riemannian orbifolds.
 With the additional assumption that the orbifold fundamental group is trivial, he proves that the underlying topological space of the orbifold is homotopy equivalent to $\sph^4$ or has the cohomology of $\cp^2$.
-In the case where there is a $2$-dimensional fixed-point set, he obtains the homeomorphism type, showing that it is $\sph^4$ or a weighted complex projective space, $\cp^2_{a, b, c}$, and he conjectures that this also holds true when there are only isolated fixed points (see Conjecture 5.3~\cite{Y}).
+In the case where there is a $2$-dimensional fixed-point set, he improves the classification to homeomorphism, showing that it is $\sph^4$ or a weighted complex projective space, $\cp^2_{a, b, c}$.
+He conjectures that this also holds true when there are only isolated fixed points (see Conjecture 5.3~\cite{Y}).

-In this article, we relax further the hypothesis that the space be a Riemannian manifold, and consider Alexandrov spaces.